About our School

 Who We Are

 Polk State Lakeland Collegiate High School is a public charter school housed within Polk State college and accredited by the Southern Association of Colleges and Schools.
 The school provides academic and technical education for high school juniors and seniors who desire to undertake college-level studies.
-The two-year curriculum enables students to simultaneously pursue their high school diploma and associate degree.
+The two-year Lakeland Collegiate curriculum will enable students to complete a high school diploma and many of the requirements for an associate degree.

 Polk State Lakeland Collegiate High School will empower students in a college environment to graduate high school with a significant number of college credits and a vision for their futures.

-You must be a high school junior or senior with an unweighted GPA of 2.5 or higher to qualify for Lakeland Collegiate’ s Allied Health, or Digital Multimedia program, or a 3.0 unweighted GPA for the AA (Associate of Arts) degree program.
-You must have a minimum of 11 high school credits at the end of your tenth grade year and be on track for earning a standard Florida high school diploma.
+You must be a high school junior or senior with an unweighted GPA of 3.0 or higher to qualify for Lakeland Collegiate’ s AA (Associate of Arts) degree program.
+You must have a minimum of 11 high school credits at the end of your tenth-grade year and be on track for earning a standard Florida high school diploma.

 It is free to attend Polk State Lakeland Collegiate High School.
 You can earn college credits at no cost to you.
 The program even supplies college textbooks at no cost (textbooks are on a loan voucher program and must be returned at the end of each semester).